jacksonsr/UEIKeypad/README.md

 fingerprint to work with the Xfinity UEI XHK1 keypad that is available on Ebay for around $20.
 No other changes than commenting were made to Arn B.'s modified Centralite keypad.
 I will try too keep this DTH updated as Arn B. makes any changes so that it continues to work with SHM Delay 2.0.

+UPDATE 2020
+With the retirement of the classic app, and the many other platform changes that caused me unneeded grief, I have since moved on to the Hubitat Elevation hub.
+While it is not a perfect solution, it doesn run circles around Smartthings.
+Because of this move, I will not be updating this DTH.
+I will leave it here in case someone should find the code useful.